hurricane - fig. A violent rush or commotion bringing with it destruction or confusion; a storm or tempest of words, noise, cheers, etc.

 dead certain - absolutely certain

-pleasantry - a pleasant and sprightly humour in conversation; an instance of pleasantness or enjoyment.
+pleasantry - a pleasant and sprightly humour in conversation; an instance of pleasantness or enjoyment

-humpty - humped, hump-backed; humpty dumpty - short and fat; Also allusively referring to the Humpty-Dumpty of the nursery rime.
+humpty - humped, hump-backed + humpty dumpty - short and fat; Also allusively referring to the Humpty Dumpty of the nursery rime.

-misery me! - an interjection expressing self-pity, distress, or general wretchedness.
+misery me! - an interjection expressing self-pity, distress, or general wretchedness

 afterpiece - 'a farce or any smaller entertainment after the play'; Hence, any extra item following the main fare in a programme of entertainment; an epilogue.
-Also fig.
+Also fig. + After (ger) - hindquarters.

 regally - in a regal manner